caglardursun/MyQtTryouts/README.md

 # Requirements ...

 * You should have latest version of cmake
-* VsCode will be a plus but cmake already handle the build envoirement generation
+* VsCode will be a plus but cmake already handle the build environment generation
 * If you want to use debug helper make sure qt5.natvis file should be defined in `launch.json` file like ..

 ```json